J&J COVID-19 vaccine 'pause' reviewed, U.S. officials hope to resume shots

 Some panel members had argued that an extension of the pause could send a message to the world that the vaccine had major safety issues.
 There have been six reported cases of rare brain blood clots accompanied by low platelets in the blood out of nearly 8 million doses administered in the United States.

-The United States has ordered enough doses of vaccines from Pfizer Inc (PFE.N)/BioNTech and Moderna Inc (MRNA.O) to cover all U.S. adults, but many senior regulators, including U.S. infectious disease chief Anthony Fauci, have signaled they hope to resume use of the J&J vaccine.
+The United States has ordered enough doses of vaccines from Pfizer Inc/BioNTech and Moderna Inc to cover all U.S. adults, but many senior regulators, including U.S. infectious disease chief Anthony Fauci, have signaled they hope to resume use of the J&J vaccine.

 CDC Director Dr. Rochelle Walensky said she was hopeful for a quick decision on J&J’s vaccine, especially as EU regulators acted this week, adding that U.S. advisers meeting on Friday would review data as well as the agency’s risk/benefit analysis.